juji-io/site/blog/q-a-dashboard.md

 image: /assets/uploads/pulse-trace-163708_1280.jpg
 credit: Pixabay
 ---
 So you have [built a chatbot that answers FAQs](https://juji.io/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions/).
 You know it is powerful because it uses machine learning model to understand user questions and [recommends related questions when the answer is not immediately available](https://juji.io/blog/question-recommendation/).
 However, there cae still be cases when the chatbot does not know how to answer the user's question.
 While there are various reasons this can happen, one of the most common causes is that the chatbot designer has not yet include such question in its FAQ list.
-In that case, the only way to solve this is to add the related FAQ.
+In that case, the only way to solve this is to add the right FAQs.
 Though the task might sound very straightforward, it is not intuitively supported by many existing chatbot builders.

 The process to update an existing FAQ list can be divided into three steps: